socialmind/healthywp/README.md

-# WordPress Plug-in Observatory
+# WordPress Plug-In Observatory (WOPLOB)

 Welcome to WordPress Plug-in Observatory project.
-We aim in creating a infrastructure that will combine state of the art software metrics with crowd sourced user experience to an online knowledge base that will help the WordPress enthusiasts and / or professionals built effective, secure and "healthy" websites.

-The project was selected for the [5th round of Mozilla Open Leaders](https://mozilla.github.io/leadership-training/round-5/projects/#wordpress-plugin-observatory) program which will run from February to June 2018.
+We are thrilled you stopped by.
+If you are familiar with [WordPress](http://www.wordpress.org), the Content Management System that powers 30% of the web, consider lending us a hand ;)

+## Elevator Pitch

+We are building a platform which will crowd source good and bad experiences on using or combining plug-ins in WordPress installations.
+The analysis of those experiences will be available to the users via a user friendly, search engine, allowing them to build effective and secure WordPress websites.

 ## Summary